DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 106. FIFTH CHALLENGE - fixed navbar (Step 588)

 This entry documents the fifth challenge, in which the student was tasked with creating a fixed navigation bar with styled links.
 The student successfully used semantic HTML tags and CSS properties like `position: fixed` and Flexbox to create a functional and responsive navbar with a hover effect.

+#### 107. SIXTH CHALLENGE - two-column layout (Step 589)

+This entry documents the sixth challenge, in which the student was tasked with creating a two-column layout.
+The student successfully used Flexbox in CSS to create a flexible, two-column layout with unequal widths and correctly applied styling to the text and a gap between the columns.